knpuniversity/phpunit/knpu/coding-features-refactoring.md

 Beautiful failures!
 Five new test cases and five new failures.
 Time to code!

-In `DinosaurFactory`, this method is going to start getting a little ugly... but that's OK for now!
-Remember, our job is to get the tests to pass, *not* necessarily to write really fancy code.
+In `DinosaurFactory`, this method is going to start getting ugly... but I don't care!
+Remember, our main job is to get the tests to pass, *not* to write really fancy code.
 TDD helps keep us focused.

-First, update the `large` if statement to make sure this creates large, but not HUGE dinosaurs.
+First, update the `large` if statement to make sure it creates large, but not HUGE dinosaurs.
 We could have updated our test *first* before making this change.

 Now, let's handle the HUGE dinos.
 Copy the `large` if statement, change the search